How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 Let’s reiterate what education isn’t.

-Education isn’t synonymous with school.
+- School and education are not synonymous.
 Quite frankly, education is not about school at all.

 HomeSchool ThinkTank’s Definition of Education

-If education must be summarized and put into a box, then maybe it could be said that education is about learning ideas, concepts, and skills that are interesting and useful to an individual.
+If education must be summarized and put into a box, then it could be said that education is about learning ideas, concepts, and skills that are interesting and useful to an individual.

 Why Do We Educate Our Kids?